ZealOfCoding/Java-Mandelbrot-Set-Explorer-Project/README.md

 - drum beat maker
     - X: a recording of a drum beat
     - Y: List of drum beat recordings of user A

+__________________________________________________________________________________

+# Instructions for End User

+1. You can enter parameters in the Manual Inputs Panel's fields of how to generate the image:
+    - Iteration
+    - Real Start
+    - Real End
+    - Imaginary Start
+    - Imaginary End

+    Then, you can click the "GENERATE" button to render the image in the Display Panel on the right(visual component).

+2. To save a configuration, the above mentioned fields must have a valid number for the parameter, and there exists a name entered in the "configuration name..." field.
+Then, you can press "Add Configuration" at the bottom of the Interface Panel to save it into the scroll pane, as a button, along with the default button that's always there.

+3. To delete a configuration, enter the name of the desired configuration to delete.
+It must exist in the scroll pane.
+Press "Delete Configuration" to delete it.

+4. To save the current list of configurations from the scroll pane onto your device, press "Save Current Workspace", which will save it to a json file locally in your device.

+5. To load the saved list of configurations into the scroll pane, click "Load Saved Workspace" to load from the json file.

+6. To zoom into the image manually using the display panel alone, first generate a default image (it can be anything, but i'd suggest using the default configuration as a starter).
+Then, enter a zoom scale factor in the "Zoom Scale" field.
+Position your cursor over the point on the image that you want to zoom into.
+Then, press the up arrow key on your keyboard.
+It should zoom into the image at a scale determined by the field in "Zoom Scale".

+7. To zoom out of the image, do the same as above, but press the down arrow.